noahweingand/use-spotify-song/README.md

 > `yarn add use-spotify-song`

 You'll need to register an application with [Spotify for Developers](https://developer.spotify.com/) to use this hook.
-You'll also need an access token from Spotify's OAuth.
-Instructions to get that are [here](https://developer.spotify.com/documentation/general/guides/authorization/).
+You'll also need an access token from [Spotify's OAuth](https://developer.spotify.com/documentation/general/guides/authorization/).

 `use-spotify-song` uses [SWR](https://swr.vercel.app/), a react hook for data fetching, under the hood.
 Most of SWR's data-fetching capabilitities available through the package are exposed through this hook as well.